virtualsecureplatform/kvsp/README.md

 [![Demo for Kyoto Virtual Secure Platform](http://img.youtube.com/vi/1YsUaZMITR8/0.jpg)](http://www.youtube.com/watch?v=1YsUaZMITR8 "Demo for Kyoto Virtual Secure Platform")

-Download a KVSP release and unzip it.
+Download a KVSP release from [here](https://github.com/virtualsecureplatform/kvsp/releases/latest) and unzip it.
-(It has been compiled on Ubuntu 18.04 LTS.
+(It has been compiled on Ubuntu 20.04 LTS and CUDA 11.1.1.
 If it doesn't work in the following steps, please read __Build__ section and try to build KVSP on your own.
 It may be time-consuming, but not so hard.)